 My second recommendation is to purchase pillow covers rather than actual pillows with a seasonal design.
 Pillows are bulky and take up a lot of space when storing between seasons, whereas pillow covers take up virtually no space.
 Also, you can generally get a set of 2 or even 4 pillow covers for the price of a single seasonal pillow.

-If you’re wondering about the pine trees over our bed, those are removable wall decals that I created using my Cricut machine and removable wallpaper.
+If you’re wondering about the pine trees over our bed, those are removable wall decals that I created using removable wallpaper and my Cricut machine.

 While they tend to look black in the photo, they are actually a dark evergreen color.
 I made the trees and the trunk using removable wallpaper from Amazon for about $5 a roll.
 If you don’t have a Cricut you could always find some Christmas tree or pine tree clipart online, print it out and trace it onto the backside of the wallpaper and then cut it out by hand.

-So, for $100 I was able to purchase all the Christmas decor needed to transform my bedroom into a winter wonderland.
+So, for $100 I was able to purchase all the Christmas decor and bedding needed to transform my bedroom into a winter wonderland.

 Author: Nicole Bolin